Golden darter

 The golden darter (Etheostoma denoncourti) is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
 It is found in the upper Tennessee River, one of the over 300 fish species found in Tennessee.

 Identification

 This species is similar to the Tippecanoe darter but has scales on cheek behind the eye, 2nd dorsal under the 1st dorsal fin.
 The golden darter has a gold margin to the 1st dorsal fin and the body is orange in color marked with vertical dark bars towards the tail.

 Range

 The golden darter is extremely localized.
-It can be found in the Tennessee River drainage, VA, and TN.
+It can be found in the Tennessee River drainage, Virginia, and Tennessee.
 The species occurs in not more than 10 locations, and habitat quality is subject to ongoing declines.
 This darter is restricted to the Tennessee River drainage in Tennessee and Virginia.
 It has been collected from Copper Creek and the Clinch, Sequatchie, Duck, and Buffalo rivers.